Skip to main content

 You can solve the problem of having no wires by having a hardwired smoke detector with a wireless interconnect.
 Looking at the First Alert website, however, they don’t offer this option with the latest detection technology, nor does Kidde, at least not that I could find.
 The last model they have that fits those parameters can also bridge wired and wireless interconnects, so I assume eventually they’ll make a new version with up to the modern smoke detection standards.

 So, that leaves my previously recommended solution.
 A device that turns your wired interconnect into a wireless relay in my case the Zooz Z-Wave Relay.
-This allows the smoke detectors to signal my home monitoring system over the Z-Wave ptotocol when triggered.
+This allows the smoke detectors to signal my home monitoring system over the Z-Wave protocol when triggered.
 The device can also act as a relay to power a light or other option if needed, and it can work as part of a full hardwired interconnect system.

 Unfortunately, there seems to be a lack of options in this area.
 Wireless hardwired interconnected smoke detectors seem rare, but why the manufacturers don’t offer an accessory that takes power off the line and wirelessly takes the place of the interconnect wire?
 Or some sort of retrofit option from a third party?
 I’m not sure the certification requirements that might be necessary, but it seems there might be interest.

-Options from the Big Manufactuers
+Options from the Big Manufacturers

 Fortunately, while First Alert offers wireless interconnect and hardwired detectors, not with the latest sensors.
 They do offer it with the hardwired detection option, either the SMI105-AC smoke detector, with 10 year backup battery, or the carbon monoxide variant, the SMICO105-AC.
 First Alert’s commercial division, BRK, also offers near identical detectors.